orizens/orizens.com/src/pages/blog/2012-07-09-backbone-view-patterns-the-relationship-with-model.md

 var userExpenses = new ExpensesView({ model: myMoneyData });</pre>

-Notice that I have also made another &#8220;living&#8221; connection between the model and view.
+Notice that I have also made another &#8220;living" connection between the model and view.
 This is also a common use of tying a model to view.

-## Model &#8220;Change&#8221; Event
+## Model &#8220;Change" Event

-Another key in the relationship of Model & View is tying the view to the model&#8217;s change event. what is a &#8220;change&#8221; event?
+Another key in the relationship of Model & View is tying the view to the model's change event. what is a &#8220;change" event?

-Whenever a model&#8217;s data is updated &#8211; let it be by a the &#8220;fetch&#8221; method or manually by some other code, the model&#8217;s fires a custom event &#8220;change&#8221; &#8211; much like a simple jquery custom event.
+Whenever a model's data is updated - let it be by a the &#8220;fetch" method or manually by some other code, the model's fires a custom event &#8220;change" - much like a simple jquery custom event.

-So, a common pattern for a view is to listen to a model&#8217;s change event and invoke the render method to reflect the changes in the DOM & the UI.
+So, a common pattern for a view is to listen to a model's change event and invoke the render method to reflect the changes in the DOM & the UI.

-One doesn&#8217;t necessarily has to re-render the whole view. you can choose to re-render only parts of the view with other dedicated render methods &#8211; and for this listening to specific &#8220;change&#8221; events would also fit:
+One doesn't necessarily has to re-render the whole view. you can choose to re-render only parts of the view with other dedicated render methods - and for this listening to specific &#8220;change" events would also fit:

 <pre class="brush:js">var ExpensesView = Backbone.View.extend({
 	initialize: function() {